eschava/node-red-contrib-hourglass/README.md

 - **resume** - resumes time measuring.
 Synonym of **start**
 - **toggle** - switches over between running and stopped time measuring
 - **reset** - resets measured value to 00:00.
 In the case of a running time measuring the value  continues to count from 00:00
 - **status** - reports the actual status of the measured value.
-Output properties see section [Output](#output)
+Output properties see section [Output](#output).
+This command is typically used for split times or to read out the time values after a stopped measuring.

 Remark: Alarm commands are described in the [alarm section](#input_alarm_handling).

 An example for an input `msg` object is as follows:

 <img src="assets/input-msg_start.png" title="Input message object" width="200" />

 **Fig. 3:** Input `msg` object (example *start* command)

-xxx hier noch irgendwie beschreiben, dass
-I've committed the change to send the status message for start/stop/reset commands if msg.status=true

 <a name="output_time_measuring"></a>